Next Gen (film): Plot

-Rushing to IQ Robotics to rescue Molly, Mai is quickly apprehended, but 7723 arrives and they make up.
-They find Dr. Rice, who warns them of Ares, before Pin kills him.
+Rushing to IQ Robotics to rescue Molly, Mai is quickly apprehended, but 7723 arrives and they reconcile.
+They then find Dr. Rice, who warns them of Ares before being killed by Pin.
 Mai notices that Pin's mannerisms are mimicking Ares', and after the resulting fight is taken to a nearby sports stadium, the truth is eventually and publicly revealed: Ares had killed Pin and used a bionic skeleton in his body.
 Pin once told Ares to make the world "perfect," which Ares believes will only happen through humanity's extinction.
 With his plans exposed, Ares begins detonating the Q-Bots and merges with a powerful assault armour to overpower 7723.
-Mai rescues Molly and evacuates the stadium, but is captured by Ares' Pin body.
+Mai rescues Molly and evacuates the stadium, but she is captured by Ares' Pin body.

 Severely damaged and unable to fight Ares, 7723 initiates a total reset to restore his weapons and save Mai.
 With his memory now gradually being deleted, he shares one last goodbye with Mai before battling Ares.
 7723 manages to fatally damage Ares' main body, but his reset completes, becoming inert.
-A weakened Ares attempts to destroy the now-vulnerable 7723 through his Pin body.
-However, Momo distracts him, allowing Mai to decapitate Ares.
-7723 re-activates but fails to recognize Mai.
+A weakened Ares attempts to shoot the now-vulnerable 7723 through his Pin body.
+However, Momo distracts him, allowing Mai to decapitate Ares' main body, deactivating both it and Pin.

-Mai re-teaches 7723 the pleasures of life and steers him in the right direction, allowing him to gradually start to regain his old memories.
+7723 re-activates but fails to recognize Mai, who re-teaches him about the pleasures of life and steers him in the right direction, allowing him to gradually start to regain his old memories.
 She befriends classmate Ani, Greenwood and her former bullies, having reconciled with her mother and made peace with her past.
 As Mai plays soccer with her friends, she invites 7723 to join them.